Come Early, Stay Late!

 Unique collectibles, specialty foods, precious antiques, equestrian apparel--you will find everything on your shopping list in Dutchess County.
 Exit Interstate 84 to the Taconic Parkway, north, to the village of Rhinebeck, where you’ll find great antiques, tack shops, and gourmet dining. http://dutchesstourism.com/listings/antique-shops/

-Wind your way south on the Taconic Parkway and take a tour of the Millbrook Winery.
-Or head south on Route 9 and stop in Hyde Park to visit the Franklin Delano Roosevelt Estate or The Vanderbilt Mansion or take a quiet stroll around Valkill, the home of Eleanor Roosevelt (http://www.hydeparkchamber.org/tourisminformation.htm).
+Wind your way north on the Taconic Parkway and take a tour of the Millbrook Winery.
+Or head north on Route 9 and stop in Hyde Park to visit the Franklin Delano Roosevelt Estate or The Vanderbilt Mansion or take a quiet stroll around Valkill, the home of Eleanor Roosevelt (http://www.hydeparkny.us/Community/historicsites.html).

 Dutchess County is home to the world’s premier culinary college, The Culinary Institute of America.
 Plan ahead to spend an evening at one of their many dining venues.
 Many of the CIA’s graduates have stayed in the valley and opened their own restaurants, many showcasing locally sourced and organic products.